srisaiswaroop/dynamo-to-elasticsearch-nodejs/README.md

 # dynamo-to-elasticsearch-nodejs
-The missing blueprint for DynamoDB to Elastic search using DynamoDB streams and Elastic Bulk processing.
+Performance oriented node.js lambda handler for DynamoDB to Elastic search using DynamoDB streams.
+This module uses Bulk processing.
 Compatible with node 12.x and above.

 ## Getting Started